SSWConsulting/SSW.Rules.Content/rules/chatgpt-for-powerpoint/rule.md

 ### If you're on GPT3 (or you want to add more custom specs)

 ::: greybox
-You are an expert presentation writer and PowerPoint expert.\
+You are an expert presentation writer and PowerPoint expert.  \
-Write a PowerPoint presentation on {TOPIC}.\
+Write a PowerPoint presentation on {TOPIC}.  \
 Each slide should have a title that this is colour: RGB(204, 65, 65).   \
-The content on each slide should be in bullet point format.\
+The content on each slide should be in bullet point format.  \
-Don't give me advice on what to talk about on each slide, instead give me the actual content I can use.\
+Don't give me advice on what to talk about on each slide, instead give me the actual content I can use.

+Target audience is business stakeholders with some technical background.  \
+Make sure the objective or pain that is being worked on is clear.  \
+Make sure the recommendations and next steps are clear.  \
+End with a Q&A.  \
+\
-Then create a VBA script to create the PPT including slide titles and all content on each slide.\
+Then create a VBA script to create the PPT including slide titles and all content on each slide.  \
-Do not save the PPT.\
+Do not save the PPT.  \
+\
 1st, ask for the {TOPIC}
+Then, ask any relevant questions to get more context.
 :::

 ::: good